Sign up to our Newsletter

 Narrow Your Topic

 For your first draft, ignore the word count.
-Write your ideas as they come to you so that you have a good foundation and can choose which ideas to keep and which to cut out.
+Write your ideas as they come so that you have a good foundation; you can cut out the fluff later.

-Once you’ve completed your first draft, choose one or two meaningful experiences to center your personal statement around.
-Do not create a laundry list of your skills and accomplishments, as you will already be submitting a resume with your application.
+Once you’ve completed your first draft, choose one or two meaningful experiences that will act as the core idea.
+Do not create a laundry list of your skills and accomplishments; you will already submit a resume with your application.
+Remember, the goal of your personal statement is to provide new information they can’t acquire from any other aspect of your application.

-Use your story or stories as your focal point.
-Provide context and depth and relate these experiences to your decision and motivation to pursue a legal career.
+Use your story, challenges faced, and lessons learned as the focal point.
+Provide specific context and depth and relate these experiences to your legal career decision.

 Focus on Your Strengths

-You want your personal statement to impress the admissions committee.
-Showcase your unique strengths, accomplishments, skills, and experiences that demonstrate your potential to succeed in law school and as a legal professional.
+Your personal statement should impress admissions officers.
+It should highlight your strengths, accomplishments, skills, and experiences, demonstrating your potential to succeed in law school and as a legal professional.

-Avoid talking about your weaknesses - it will waste valuable space and can work against you.
+Avoid talking about your weaknesses - it will waste space and can work against you.

 Be Specific